levivm/levivm.github.i/about.md

 worked for several startups as lead developer.
 Actually, I am CTO/CO-Founder at Trulii.com, a colombian startup, a marketplace where anybody can find and book hundreds of classes in their city.
 </p>

-<p>I’m startup enthusiast, involved on several incubators as startup-chile and wayra.
+<p>I’m startup enthusiast, involved on several incubators as Startup-chile and Wayra.
 I contributed to some Django Open Source projects as Django-allauth and DRF.
 Also, an active member of Django - Angular communities in Stackoverflow.</p>